Overview of Banks in Switzerland

 Even the value of Swiss Franc (CHF) has been quite stable compared to other currencies.

 According to Moody’s Investor Service, Switzerland’s banking system is stout because the operating conditions are so well.
-The only challenge of Swiss banking system is low interest rate and inflation in the housing price.
+The only challenge of the Swiss banking system is a low-interest rate and inflation in the housing price.

 Structure of Banks in Switzerland